mxvanzant/brivity/mb/README.md

 I'm using Ruby 3.1.x and Rails 6.1.x (see Gemfile and .tool-versions for specifics)

 I had to downgrade my node version because it was breaking things related to packer/webpack: something about an empty manifest-- can't remember now exactly what it was..
-So, I ended up going to node 16.13.1 and that worked. (asdf i)
+So, I ended up going to node 16.13.1 and that worked.
 Then I cleaned up by doing:

 rails assets:clobber